AAP Safe Sleep Guidelines (2022 Update)American Academy of Pediatrics — evidence-based recommendations to reduce infant sleep-related deaths

 Circadian rhythm well established

 By 6 months, most babies have a well-established circadian rhythm with robust melatonin secretion.
 Sleep becomes more predictable in timing.
 Nap windows consolidate.
-Many babies are physiologically capable of longer night stretches (though not all will achieve this without support).
+Many babies are physiologically capable of longer night stretches.
 Light exposure during the day and darkness at night are now highly effective circadian anchors.

 When to Speak to Your GP or Paediatrician